bakame-php/http-structured-fields/README.md

 The `Parameters` and the `Dictionary` classes allow associating a string key to its members

-- `Parameters` can only contains `Item` instances
+- `Parameters` can only contain `Item` instances
 - `Dictionary` instance can contain `Item` and/or `InnerList` instances.

 Both classes exposes the following:

 getter methods:

-- `fromAssociative` a named constructor to instantiate the container with an associative array;
+- `fromAssociative` a named constructor to instantiate the container with an iterable construct of associative value;
 - `fromPairs` a named constructor to instantiate the container with a list of key-value pairs;
 - `toPairs` returns an iterator to iterate over the container pairs;
 - `keys` to list all existing keys of the ordered maps as an array list;